How to negotiate your departure after a Burnout?

 Let’s overlook a couple of points for the purpose of this article.

-Do not start to negotiate, do not show any indication in that regard, do not respond to any enquiry or solicitation during the sick leave period.
+Do not start to negotiate, do not show any indication in that regard, do not respond to any inquiry or solicitation during the sick leave period.

 If you are in a burnout, it means that you have gone beyond your adaptation capabilities.
 Now we’re not equal in dealing with stress, due to: